 Given that Global Britain is ambiguous in meaning and not distinctly different from earlier foreign policy platforms, some of which were grounded in appeals to empire, it’s not surprising that its reception in New York has been underwhelming.
 At the United Nations, diplomats from outside the UK were in agreement that the policy of ‘Global Britain’ had little relevance or was simply not discussed in New York.
 As one interviewee highlighted, ‘Other countries don’t really talk about it much; they are more interested in what is the British policy on Africa or what is the British policy on the Middle East’.
 Consequently, it was often characterized by diplomats as simply a slogan with very little behind it and was therefore ‘much more about the UK domestic audience’.
-It is perhaps not surprising then that Theresa May did not refer to ‘Global Britain’ in speech to the UN General Assembly in 2018.
+It is perhaps not surprising then that Theresa May nor Boris Johnson did not refer to ‘Global Britain’ in their speech to the UN General Assembly in 2018 and 2019.

 The UK and Somalia